 A reflectance map can be analyzed using a number of different indices, composites, and other insightful formulas.

 Atlas is a simple to use cloud based platform built to provide intelligent solutions for precision agriculture.
 It automatically generates a variety of helpful indices and composites designed to highlight key areas of interest.
-After processing raw data with Pix4Dag or Pix4Dmapper, turn imagery into actionable information using powerful analytics and visualization tools.
+After processing raw data with Pix4Dmapper, turn imagery into actionable information using powerful analytics and visualization tools.
 Backed by the cloud, this dynamic platform allows for easy sharing and mobile access.

 Processed RedEdge data can also be analyzed in a variety of applications, including open-source applications like QGIS, which can generate NDVI and other agricultural indices and color composites.
 With software like this, you will have to know which formulas to use and how to set up the view in order to find the best way to analyze the data.
+We've written a brief introduction to how to use the "raster calculator" in QGIS to create useful analytics.

 Understanding the data